-Strain path change tests have been conducted at 623 K on thin tube samples made of recrystallized Zyhardening is attributed to the dislocation multiplication and the dislocation -dislocation interactions.
+Strain path change tests have been conducted at 623 K on thin tube samples made of recrystallized Zy-4.
+The tests exhibit evidence of kinematic hardening as well as isotropic hardening.
+The isotropic hardening is attributed to the dislocation multiplication and the dislocation -dislocation interactions.
 The kinematic hardening is attributed to the interaction of the grains with each other.